 Poisons Information Helpline of the Western Cape

 The occurrence of accidental poisoning is unfortunately common.
-Many children unintentionally swallow, drink or eat poisonous products, often mistaking them for edible foodstuff.
-There are other ways poison can also enter the body, such as by breathing, injection, venomous bites or stings, or touching enough of a substance that could cause illness or death.
+Many children unintentionally drink or eat poisonous products or medications, often mistaking them for edible foodstuff.
+There are other ways poison can enter the body, such as by breathing in fumes, injection, venomous bites or stings, or touching enough of a substance that could cause illness or death.

-It’s important to call the Poison Information Helpline of the Western Cape, on 0861 555 777, immediately if someone in your household has consumed, inhaled or breathed in poison.
+Call the Poison Information Helpline of the Western Cape, on 0861 555 777, immediately if someone in your household has swallowed, inhaled or spilled poison on themselves.

-The Red Cross War Memorial Children's Hospital Poison Information Centre and the Tygerberg Hospital Poison Information Centre have combined their strengths to form the Western Cape Poison Information Helpline, a 24-hour service linked to the hospitals' emergency services.
-The Poison Information Helpline will provide you with expert advice on the substance and its side effects, and they’ll advise you on what to do.
+The Red Cross War Memorial Children's Hospital Poison Information Centre and the Tygerberg Hospital Poison Information Centre have combined their strengths to form the Western Cape Poison Information Helpline.
+The helpline is a 24-hour service that will provide you with expert advice on the substance, its side effects, and what to do.